-Pests and Diseases in gardens are common, but those who have an AeroGarden system don’t seem to have any major disease or pests issues.
+Pests and Diseases in gardens are common, but those with an AeroGarden system don’t seem to have any major disease or pests issues.
 What fantastic news!
 In my experience, it’s essential to take into account that pests and diseases are part of growing plants, and you may eventually have pest attacks even when you are doing everything right!

 Growing plants indoors in your aero garden are just as much susceptible to pests as growing them outdoors.
-They are part of your aero gardening; even the best cleaning practices in your system can become under attack
+They are part of your aero gardening; even the best cleaning practices in your system can become under attack.

 Where will I find them?